GuyMonteg/Rendering-Controller/README.md

 # Rendering-Controller
-Telegram bot + Server + Client for checking render information on multiple machines
+Telegram bot + Client for checking render information on machines